Martin Niemöller: Role in Nazi Germany

 However, Niemöller only gradually abandoned his national conservative views.
-Even as he opposed the Nazis, he made pejorative remarks about Jews of faith while protecting – in his own church – baptised Christians, persecuted as Jews by the Nazis, due to their forefathers' Jewish descent.
+Even as he opposed the Nazis, he made pejorative remarks about Jews of faith while protecting – in his own church – baptised Christians of Jewish descent whom the Nazis persecuted.
 In one sermon in 1935, he remarked: "What is the reason for [their] obvious punishment, which has lasted for thousands of years?
 Dear brethren, the reason is easily given: the Jews brought the Christ of God to the cross!"

-This has led to controversy about his attitude toward Jews and to accusations of anti-Judaism.
-The Holocaust historian Robert Michael argues that Niemöller's statements were a result of traditional anti-Semitism, and that Niemöller agreed with the Nazis' position on the "Jewish question" at that time.
+This has led to controversy regarding his attitude toward Jews and to accusations of anti-Judaism.
+The Holocaust historian Robert Michael argues that Niemöller's statements were a result of traditional antisemitism, and that Niemöller agreed with the Nazis' position on the "Jewish question" at that time.
 American sociologist Werner Cohn lived as a Jew in Nazi Germany, and he also reports on antisemitic statements by Niemöller.
+Niemöller said, "The crucial issue was not whether the USA or the USSR would win the next war.
+The big question rather was whether there would still be a white race in thirty or forty years."
+In her book Twisted Cross, Doris L. Bergen says, "Martin Niemöller explained how he, a self-professed antisemite, had come to oppose plans to exclude non-Aryans from the clergy.
+Even his personal antipathy toward Jews, Niemöller indicated, had not blinded him to the realization that acceptance of an Aryan clause in the church would effectively negate the teaching of baptism."

-Thus, Niemöller's ambivalent and often contradictory behaviour during the Nazi period makes him a controversial figure among those who opposed the Nazis.
-Even his motives are disputed.
-The historian Raimund Lammersdorf considers Niemöller "an opportunist who had no quarrel with Hitler politically and only began to oppose the Nazis when Hitler threatened to attack the churches".
-Others have disputed this view and emphasize the risks that Niemöller took while opposing the Nazis.
-Nonetheless, Niemöller's behaviour contrasts sharply with the much more broad-minded attitudes of other Confessing Church activists such as Hermann Maas.
-Pastor and liberal politician Maas – unlike Niemöller – belonged to those who unequivocally opposed every form of antisemitism and was later accorded the title Righteous Among the Nations by Yad Vashem.
+In 1936, he signed the petition of a group of Protestant churchmen which sharply criticized Nazi policies and declared the Aryan Paragraph incompatible with the Christian virtue of charity.